 For all investments other than real estate, b = 1/3.
 For real estate investments other than owner-occupied housing, b = 2/3.
-This assumption is consistent with available data on large-scale (over 50-unit) rental projects, which probably accounted for over two-thirds of the rental units constructed in the 1970s.6 The data in table 8.1 indicate that ownership of these properties has shifted sharply from corporations to partnerships over the past two decades (the vast majority of additions to the stock have certainly been owned by partnerships), most of these properties have mortgages (97% of those owned by partnerships in 1980), and the initial loan-to-value ratio on the 81% of
+This assumption is consistent with available data on large-scale (over 50 unit) rental projects, which probably accounted for over two-thirds of the rental units constructed in the 1970s.
+The data in Table 1 indicate that ownership of these properties has shifted sharply from corporations to partnerships over the past two decades (the vast majority of additions to the stock have certainly been owned by partnerships), most of these properties have mortgages (97 percent of those owned by partnerships in 1980), and the initial loan-to-value ratio on the 81 percent of properties with a first mortgage at time of purchase is 87 percent.
+In 1970, the median loan-to-value ratio was 67 percent.
+The median was only 53 percent in early 1981, when mortgage rates were at historic highs and terms had been quite unfavorable for refinancing for three years.
+The two-thirds ratio is a reasonable approximation for a present-value, weighted average loan-tovalue ratio in normal times.